Touch of Death (Lucio Fulci film): Plot

-Lester Parson is a cannibal psychopath who regularly abducts and mutilates women, eating specific cuts and disposing of the rest in his backyard to his horde of pigs.
+Cannibal psychopath Lester Parson regularly abducts and mutilates women, eating specific cuts and disposing of the rest in his backyard to his pigs.
 He converses schizophrenically with himself via tape recordings of his voice.
-He is also being hounded by Randy, a shady loan shark whom he owes money to after accruing bad gambling debts.
+He is also being hounded by Randy, a loan shark whom he owes money to after accruing bad gambling debts.

-Lester picks up Maggie MacDonald, an obnoxious, hysterical, mustached, sexually frustrated alcoholic, whom he invites over to his house for dinner.
-His attempt to poison her is thwarted because she is already so drunk when she arrives at his place that she spills her glass of wine onto the floor.
-On the next attempt, she giddily mixed up his glass of wine with hers.
-He finally loses patience on the third try when she swallows the poisoned glassful, only to vomit before it can take effect.
+Lester picks up Maggie MacDonald, an alcoholic whom he invites over to his house for dinner.
+His attempt to poison her is thwarted because Maggie is so drunk when she arrives at his place that she spills her wine onto the floor.
+On the next attempt, she giddily mixes up his glass of wine with hers.
+He loses patience on the third try when she swallows the poisoned glassful, only to vomit before it can take effect.
 As Maggie excuses herself to the bathroom to clean up, he attacks her with a wooden stick.
 Her scalp splits apart, and she runs screaming from the bathroom with blood streaming down her face.
-He chases her down the corridor bashing her head repeatedly, causing skin to rip away from her face, and a single bloodshot eyeball to roll out of her right eye socket onto the floor.
-Playing dead for a few seconds, Maggie rises when Parson's back is turned and makes another mad dash for the front door, but is rounded up and punched unconscious.
+He chases her down the corridor bashing her head repeatedly, causing skin to rip away from her face, and a single bloodshot eyeball to roll out of her head onto the floor.
+Playing dead for a few seconds, Maggie rises when Parson's back is turned and makes another dash for the front door, but is rounded up and punched unconscious.
 Furious and exhausted, the killer shoves her head into an oven and switches it on, leaving her slumped with her flesh slowly melting off her face.
 Parson shoves Maggie's body into the trunk of his Mercedes.
 But he has to chop off the corpse's feet to get the body to fit right.

-When Parson ditches the body at a construction site, he is observed by a local tramp, who proceeds to attempt to blackmail Parson.
+After ditching the body at a construction site, Parson is observed by a tramp, who attempts to blackmail him.
 Not to be deterred, he follows the derelict as he leaves.
-Catching up with him on a long stretch of country road, Parson puts his foot on the gas pedal and pursues the terrified man, eventually crunching the vehicle under him.
-The car's wheels roll backward over the mangled body.
+Catching up with him on a stretch of country road, Parson puts his foot on the gas pedal and pursues the terrified man, eventually crunching him under the vehicle.
 The next day, Parson sees on the TV that the tramp survived long enough to give the police a description of his attacker.
 Parson decides to change his image by shaving off his beard and wearing contact lenses in place of his eyeglasses.